 - ✗ USB rack adds clutter rather than solving cable management

-The Seven Warrior 60” is the desk you buy when you need something decent for under $150.
+The Seven Warrior 55” is the desk you buy when you need something decent for under $175.
 It’s not premium.
-But it ships with a full-surface mouse pad, USB rack, cup holder, and headphone hook — accessories that would cost you another $30-50 if bought separately on a bare-bones desk.
+But it ships with a full-surface mouse pad, USB rack, cup holder, and headphone hook — accessories that would cost another $30-50 if bought separately.

 The T-shaped leg design is stable enough for a single-monitor setup.
-The carbon fiber texture desktop looks good and cleans up easily.
-Weight capacity of 330 lbs means your triple-monitor arm won’t flex the surface.
+The carbon fiber texture desktop cleans up easily.
+Weight capacity of 330 lbs means your monitor arm won’t flex the surface.

-The downsides are real: it’s fixed-height at 29.5”, which is too low for anyone over 6’1”.
-The USB rack is a nice idea that ends up adding cable clutter in practice.
-And “carbon fiber texture” means laminate — it’s not structural carbon fiber.
+The downsides are real: fixed height at 29.5”, which is too low for anyone over 6’1”.
+The USB rack adds cable clutter rather than solving it.
+And “carbon fiber texture” means laminate — not structural carbon fiber.

 Best for: Students and new PC gamers who need a full setup on a tight budget.